-- Effective October 1st, the VBSPCA shelter is no longer requiring appointments for animal viewing and visitation.
+- The VBSPCA shelter is no longer requiring appointments for animal viewing and visitation.
 Anyone interested in adopting is welcome to come to the VBSPCA shelter Tuesday through Sunday between 11am and 6pm.
-Please note that as we transition away from our appointment system, our adoptable dogs will not be open to visitors until 12:00pm.

 - To ensure the safety of our environment, we will continue to limit our capacity and will operate with a waiting list as needed.
 Please be prepared to wait outside or in your car if you visit our shelter during weekend hours.

 - All intakes and adoptions will continue to operate by appointment only.
 Intake appointments can be made by emailing firstname.lastname@example.org.
 Adoption appointments will be made at the time the application is approved.